levianeesh/quiz-app/README.md

 Option 2: Right-click index.html → Open with → your browser

-No extra setup or installations are required.🧠 How It Works
+No extra setup or installations are required.

+🧠 How It Works

 The quiz questions are stored in a JavaScript array inside script1.js:
 ```